Usage

 say or write again and again "he and/or she".
 Using "he" or "He"

-as the pronoun for God is acceptable Peoplese, as for many people "God"
+as the pronoun for God is acceptable Peoplese, because for many people "God"

-is symbolic of the father.
+is symbolic of a father.
 Others may consider assigning a male

 pronoun to a spirit objectionable, nor would they want to substitute